 Universal Orlando On-Site Hotels

-There are now 6 resorts at Universal Orlando with a further 2 due to open in 2019 & 2020.
+There are now 7 resorts at Universal Orlando.
 All Universal Hotel guests benefit from being close to the theme parks, free internal transportation & early access to a park for 1 hour each morning before regular guests.
 Loews manage all Universal Orlando Hotels.

 Universal Resorts are in price brackets with the top 3 Premier Hotels having a complimentary Express Pass included.
 Your Express Pass is valid on both your arrival & departure dates.
-Guests should price up Express Pass carefully as often if there are 4 of you in a room it is cheaper to stay in a Premier Hotel than buy Express Pass individually.
+Guests should price up Express Pass carefully as often it is cheaper to stay in a Premier Hotel than buy Express Pass.

 Premier Hotels at Universal Orlando